jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 A CAA resource record contains a single property consisting of a tag-value pair.
-A domain name MAY have multiple CAA RRs associated with it and a given property tag MAY be specified more than once.
+A domain name MAY have multiple CAA RRs associated with it and a given property tag MAY be specified more than once across those RRs.

 The RDATA section for a CAA resource record contains one property.
 A property consists of the following: